sf-timlavelle/salesforce-b2c-commerce-apis/README.md

 ### OCAPI > Data & Shop Folder Pre-Request Script

 To help with the API request in the Data and Shop Folders, I am dynamically adding two headers into each requests so API calls can be made successfully.
-In this pre-request script, I am dynamiclly insert `Authorization` and `client_id` headers.
+In this pre-request script, I am dynamiclly inserting `Authorization` and `client_id` headers.

 ## Contribute